 \subsection{AWC revisited}

-The key ingredient of the AWC procedure is a so called \emph{test of no gap}, which is based on a likelihood ratio test for local homogeneity \cite{Polzehl}.
-Given a sequence of radii $0<h_0 < \dots < h_K$ in addition to our data $X_1,\dots, X_n\in\mathbb R^D$ and using the test of no gap, the algorithm successively screens subsets of increasing diameters.
-Using information from previous steps, AWC defines at each step $k$ around each point $X_i$ a so called \emph{local cluster} $\mathcal C_i^{(k)}$ that is supposed to be a maximal subset of the data in a vicinity of the given radius $h_k$ satisfying the no gap objective.\\
+The key ingredient of the AWC procedure is a so-called \emph{test of no gap}, which is based on a likelihood-ratio test for local homogeneity from \cite{Polzehl}.
+Given a sequence of radii \( 0<h_0 < \dots < h_K \) in addition to our data \( X_1,\dots, X_n\in\mathbb R^D \) and using the test of no gap, the algorithm successively screens subsets of increasing diameters.
+Using information from previous steps, AWC defines at each step \( k \) around each point \( X_i \) a so-called \emph{local cluster} \( \mathcal C_i^{(k)} \) that is supposed to be a maximal subset of the data in a vicinity of the given radius \( h_k \) satisfying the no gap objective.